opsone-ch/documentation/www/development/vagrant.md

 vagrant plugin install vagrant-lxc           # Ubuntu only
 ```
 * [GIT](https://git-scm.com/)
-* SSH Key loaded into ssh-agent
+* SSH Key loaded into ssh-agent (Windows 10: Pageant for PuTTY)
 * Access to snowflake Puppet repositories

 Hint: As long as our Puppet modules are not published under an open source license, [send us](/support.md) your SSH public key.
 We will add those to the required GIT repositories and provide you the relevant informations